hankewyczz/OptionsBot/README.md

 A Python-based Discord bot which can be used for fetching stock and options info, charting their price and volume changes, and for trading stocks and options.

-The main point of this was to create a bot for trading options contracts - the rest evolved as addons to the bot.

 ## Installation

 You'll need to create a `.env` file with two lines in it: